 Vanda Pharmaceuticals, Inc. (Vanda) is a sub-licensee for the development of iloperidone, our novel atypical anti-psychotic for the treatment of schizophrenia and related psychotic disorders.
-On July 28, 2008, Vanda announced the receipt of a Not Approvable letter for iloperidone from the FDA and has stated that they plan to meet with the FDA to further discuss their decision and determine next steps in the development and commercialization of iloperidone.
+On July 28, 2008, Vanda announced the receipt of a Not Approvable letter for iloperidone from the FDA and stated that they plan to meet with the FDA to further discuss their decision and determine next steps in the development and commercialization of iloperidone.

 We also have rights to the following compounds-3,5 diiodothyropropionic acid, or DITPA, a proprietary product with potential for the treatment of cardiovascular disease and gallium maltolate, a novel oral agent for the potential treatment of chronic bacterial infections, bone disease and cancer.
-We will incur minimal expenses associated with these compounds, while we evaluate further activities in these programs.
+We are only incurring minimal expenses associated with these compounds.